About FM 150

 Timeline of Events

-• March 27, 2019 - DHCS Members Testify Before Senate Transportation Committee Kate Johnson Remarks to Senate Transportation Committee supporting SB 1221, [More Info]
+March 27, 2019 - DHCS Members Testify Before Senate Transportation Committee Kate Johnson Remarks to Senate Transportation Committee supporting SB 1221, [More Info]

-• May 23, 2019 - both the Texas House of Representatives and Texas Senate unanimously passed Senate Bill 1221 designating FM 150 West between the intersections of RR 12 and RR 3237 as the William B. Travis Heritage Trail.
+May 23, 2019 - both the Texas House of Representatives and Texas Senate unanimously passed Senate Bill 1221 designating FM 150 West between the intersections of RR 12 and RR 3237 as the William B. Travis Heritage Trail.
 Read the letter of Appreciation from the DHCS Board.

-• September 4, 2019 - the Driftwood/Onion Creek Valley community celebrated the designation of the Section of RM 150 W between the intersections of RR 12 and RR 3237, the William B. Travis Heritage Trail at the Hays City Store and Icehouse in Hays City Texas.
+September 4, 2019 - the Driftwood/Onion Creek Valley community celebrated the designation of the Section of RM 150 W between the intersections of RR 12 and RR 3237, the William B. Travis Heritage Trail at the Hays City Store and Icehouse in Hays City Texas.
 [More Info]

 Area Definition Signs

 Seven 4' x 5' signs were designed and produced, with the first four being placed at Driftwood Core entry points.
-These signs are being placed on private property with permission of the respective landowners.
+The signs are placed on private property with permission of the respective landowners.
+This level of participation illustrates the community's desire to preserve our dark skies and rural feel ("Starry Nights and Natural Sights").